Dr. David Malkin’s Story

 Dr. Dave has been a dedicated camp champion for over 30 years, finding innovative ways make it possible for kids to experience the social cure for cancer.
 Thank you for all you do for us and for sharing your story, Dr. Dave.

 Being a patient to just being a kid

-There’s an amazing difference that we see with these kids when they come to Camp.
+There’s an amazing difference that we see with these kids when they come to camp.
 Within hours of getting off the bus and starting the activities, you see them just starting to open up and they make new friendships and they start to really put their cancer diagnosis and their cancer treatment aside for the time that they are here.

 Discovery of new skills

 One of the important aspects of living with and surviving a diagnosis of cancer is being able to have the strength to recover from whatever side effects or toxicities of the drugs that we give and of the surgery that we have.
 And it’s sometimes very hard for the medical community to do that in a consistent and every day way for the kids.
-So what I find that happens up here at Camp is the kids develop new skills.
-They develop a sense of independence and also the ability to do things that they might have otherwise thought they couldn’t or perhaps that even people were protecting them a great deal at home because of their diagnosis.
+So what I find that happens up here at camp is the kids develop new skills.
+They develop a sense of independence, and the ability to do things that they might have otherwise thought they couldn’t or perhaps that even people were protecting them a great deal at home because of their diagnosis.

 More stories like this